Public image of Vladimir Putin: Domestic

 Despite high approval for Putin, confidence in the Russian economy is low, dropping to levels in 2016 that rivaled the recent lows in 2009 at the height of the global economic crisis.
 Just 14% of Russians in 2016 said their national economy was getting better, and 18% said this about their local economies.
 Putin's performance at reining in corruption is also unpopular among Russians.
 Newsweek reported in June 2017 that "An opinion poll by the Moscow-based Levada Center indicated that 67 percent held Putin personally responsible for high-level corruption".

 In July 2018, Putin's approval rating fell to 63% and just 49% would vote for Putin if presidential elections were held.
 Levada poll results published in September 2018 showed Putin's personal trustworthiness levels at 39% (decline from 59% in November 2017) with the main contributing factor being the presidential support of the unpopular pension reform and economic stagnation.
 In October 2018, two thirds of Russians surveyed in Levada poll agreed that "Putin bears full responsibility for the problems of the country", which has been attributed to decline of a popular belief in "good tsar and bad boyars", a traditional attitude towards justifying failures of the ruling hierarchy in Russia.

+In January 2019, the percentage of Russians trusting Putin hit a then-historic low—33%.
+In April 2019 Gallup poll showed a record number of Russians, 20%, willing to permanently emigrate from Russia.
+The decline was even larger in the 17–25 age group, "who find themselves largely disconnected from the country's aging leadership, nostalgic Soviet rhetoric and nepotistic agenda".
+Putin's approval rating among young Russians was 32% in January 2019.
+The percentage willing to emigrate permanently in this group was 41%.
+60% had favorable views of the US (three times more than in the 55+ age group).
+Decline in support for the president and government is visible in other polls, such as a rapidly growing readiness to protest against poor living conditions.

 In May 2020, Putin's approval rating dropped to a historic low of 59% in an April poll by the Levada Center.

-In December 2021, a Levada Center poll found that 65% approved of Putin personally, That jumped to 69% who had a positive view of Putin in January 2022, and 71% who approved of the Russian president in February 2022 (before the 2022 Russian invasion of Ukraine).
+In May 2021, 33% indicated Putin in response to "who would you vote for this weekend?" among Moscow respondents and 40% outside Moscow.
+A survey released in October 2021 found 53% of respondents saying they trusted Putin.
+Observers see a generational struggle among Russians over perception of Putin's rule, with younger Russians more probably to be against Putin and older Russians more likely to accept the narrative presented by state-controlled media in Russia.
+Putin's support among Russians aged 18–24 was only 20% in December 2020.
+In December 2021, a Levada Center poll found that 65% approved of Putin personally, that jumped to 69% who had a positive view of Putin in January 2022, and 71% who approved of the Russian president in February 2022 (before the 2022 Russian invasion of Ukraine).